Attractions

 Listen to the soothing sounds of flowing water

-Our favourite zone was the soothing and encapsulating Symphony Streams, a zone dedicated to the sense of sound, with walls of flowing water trickling down in gentle splashes.
-We loved that this zone’s addition of flowing water bowls adds an element of motion and musicality.
+Symphony Streams is a soothing zone dedicated to the sense of sound, with walls of flowing water trickling down in gentle splashes which adds an element of motion and musicality.

-Symphony Streams also has our favourite ImagiNite experience, as it transforms from a meditative space of cerulean bowls and water droplets to a mesmerising ocean of marine life.
-Play a game with the kids as they try to spot octopi, jellyfish, and sea turtles projected on the floor, all while the sound of water echoes through the space.
+To make things a little more magical, Symphony Streams transforms from a meditative space of cerulean bowls and water droplets to a mesmerising ocean of marine life as part of the ImagiNite experience.
+Kids will have a whale of a time spotting the octopi, jellyfish, and sea turtles projected on the floor, all while the sound of water echoes through the space.

 You can also make these projections pop up from the floor through the AR feature of the zone, which makes 3D marine creatures swim all around you and the walls of the vessel.